Castillonnais (Gironde)

-Castillonnais is a small area of Gascony in the North East of the Gironde department, North of the Dordogne River and East of the Libournais area.
+Castillonnais is a small area of Gascony, France in the North East of the Gironde department, North of the Dordogne River and East of the Libournais area.
 Its main town, Castillon-la-Bataille, was the site of the last battle of the Hundred Years' War.

 Every summer, an impressive "sound and light" spectacular is held in remembrance of this event, and draws in a large crowd.
 Castillonnais is also a winemaking are, whose appellation is Côtes de Castillon.